-On a more personal note, I know students of all races benefit from having teachers of color.
-I have experienced the full gamut of educational institutions, from the inner-city public school to the hyper elite boarding school and ivy league university.
+Finally, I know students of all races benefit from having teachers of color.
+I have experienced the full gamut of educational institutions, from the inner-city public school to the hyper elite boarding school and Ivy League university.
 This deepens my understanding of the importance of representation in mentorship, and the challenges that lower income students face.
-My background as an African American, biracial son of a single mom motivates me to make a classroom that doesn’t assume a student’s resources and allows me to meet them where they are.
 It motivates me to be inclusive in what I teach and think critically as to how I teach it.
 Teachers matter more than ever, and it is on all of us to do whatever we can to ensure that these future trailblazers are given the skills to lead with honor.

 Bari is a dynamic, multi-faceted, and exceptionally talented educator.
 I have known him for nearly 20 years--first when he was a student, athlete, and a prefect in my dorm at St. Pauls School (NH).
 We have remained in regular contact since his graduation.
 Bari has worked with all ages in a teaching capacity, and of course, he brings a wealth of professional acting and directing experience with him into the teaching field.
 He is a wonderfully kind and compassionate person who is sensitive to the student experience.
 He works well under pressure, thinks very quickly on his feet, and reads people exceptionally well.
 I'm thrilled he wants to pursue teaching full time!
 He is eager to get involved in the lives of students in a variety of ways--teaching, advising, coaching (great high jumper and wrestler at St. Pauls and Bowdoin), and club advisor!